Foster Parent FAQs

 Yes!
 Foster parents have the final say as to what foster care placements they will accept into their homes.
 Every foster family is unique and we respect their differences.
 Isaiah's Place works diligently, with much thought and consideration, to match a child with the best foster family for the child, according to the child’s needs and the family’s strengths.
 The referrals Isaiah's Place receives come from the counties who we have a contract with.
 Our goal is to ensure every child is placed within a safe and nurturing family to support their growth and development.

-Each child needs his/her own bed to sleep in, but in many cases they can share a bedroom with a sibling, biological, or adopted child.
+Each child needs his/her own bed to sleep in and closet or dresser, but in many cases they can share a bedroom with a sibling, biological, or adopted child.

 You’ll find that there isn’t really a typical time frame, because children are placed in foster care for so many different reasons.
 And each of these affect the extent of time.
 Some may need temporary placement with a foster family until a relative can be located.
 Some children may need a stable environment in which to finish school or until their parents can meet their treatment goals.
 Lastly, some children may need long-term to permanent care (adoption).